UPTechMX/capsus-website/exampleSite/content/english/expertise/public-policies.md

     subtitle: "Systematic solutions to overcome challenges in different contexts"
     text: "We assist in the evaluation and design of public policies on urban sustainability, involving climate change, air quality, energy, waste management, environment, planning, resilience, public health, soil and water."
     icon: ""
-    key_message: More than 30 projects implemented internationally
+    key_message: More than 30 projects implemented internationally.
     casestudy_item:
       # casestudy item loop
       - name: "Air Quality Program for the State of Mexico 2018-2030"